simonpainter/www.simonpainter.com/docs/medium/anycast-route-server.md

+---

-# Beyond DNS: Implementing Anycast in Azure with Route Server and NVAs
+title: "Beyond DNS: Implementing Anycast in Azure with Route Server and NVAs"

+---

 What to do about global site load balancing.